-You may never have heard of Alma de Bretteville Spreckels, but if you live or work in San Francisco, chances are you already know exactly what she looks like.
+If you live or work in San Francisco, chances are you already know a little about what Alma de Bretteville Spreckels looked like.
 That's because the Dewey Monument in the center of Union Square is topped with a statue that, while supposed to represent the Goddess of Victory, was actually modeled after Alma.
-Sculptor Robert Ingersoll Aitken hired the 6ft tall beauty, nicknamed "Big Alma", to be his model in 1901 -- and it was a job that would utterly transform her life.
+Sculptor Robert Ingersoll Aitken hired the 6ft tall beauty, nicknamed "Big Alma", to be his model in 1901—and it was a job that would utterly transform her life.

 Alma was born in 1881 to Danish immigrant parents with family ties to France.
 They raised her in San Francisco's Sunset District, back when it was still known as the "Outside Lands"—a name born from its rugged, sand dune-dominated landscape and sparse population.
 Early on, Alma acquired a solid work ethic, having watched her mother run three family businesses (a bakery, laundry service and massage parlor) out of their modest home.
 Alma dropped out of school at 14 to become a stenographer, but she knew early on that her true passions lay with the arts.

 After taking some classes at the Mark Hopkins Institute of Art (today's San Francisco Art Institute), Big Alma found herself—thanks to her imposing presence and statuesque figure—inundated with requests to pose for artists.
 Her willingness to pose nude made her popular, financially comfortable, and totally infamous.
 That infamy was exacerbated by the fact that she had once sued a boyfriend for "personal defloweration," after he went back on his promise to marry her.
 (She won $1,250—about $30,000 in today's money.)